TheresaLui/SelfHelpContent_v2/articles/microsoft.analysisservices/analysisservices-failedtoprocessthroughgateway-mooncake.md

 1. Open the config file **Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll.config** under the installation directory of the unified gateway, typically it's **%systemdrive%\Program Files\On-premises data gateway**.
 2. Find the **SendTelemetry** setting in the config, change the value to **False**.
 3. Restart the gateway service **On-premise data gateway service**.
-4. If processing continues to fail, please back to the previous menu to follow **My issue is not listed** section.
+4. If processing continues to fail, please open a [support request](data-blade:Microsoft_Azure_Support.NewSupportRequestBlade) to resolve this issue.